What is the EDCTP?

 The activities of the Global Health EDCTP3 Joint Undertaking are currently managed by the European Commission (DG Research and Innovation) under the lead of an interim Executive Director.

-Recruitment of the staff of the Joint Undertaking has now started.
-Several positions are expected to be published here and on the EPSO Job opportunities portal.
+Recruitment of the staff of the Joint Undertaking is ongoing.
+Positions are published here and referenced on the EPSO Job opportunities portal.

 Currently, two vacancies are open for application: